The

 Mars Attacks Philly Convention Promo (Topps, 1996): Features the Mars Attacks color wrapper on the front and text on the back.
 Given to patrons of the 25th annual Philly convention.
 Retail: $5-15.

 Mars Attacks- Screaming Models (Screaming, 1995) Nine different cards with original Mars Attacks paintings based on the models issued by Screaming.
-The 9th card is a bonus card featuring three martian faces, and it's also available as an oversized (6" x 8 6/8") card.
+The 9th card is a bonus card featuring three Martian faces, and it's also available as an oversized (6" x 8 6/8") card.
+See back.
 Retail: Uncertain.

-Mars Attacks- Spanish version (Late 1960s or early 1970s, Argentina) 53 card set bootleg of the Topps version with rewritten backs.
+Mars Attacks- Spanish version (Late 1960s or early 1970s, Argentina) 53 card set bootleg of the Topps version with rewritten text. with a yellow backgrounds on the reverse.
 Rare in the USA.
+See the rare wrapper here.
 Retail: Uncertain.

-Mars Attacks- The Unpublished Version (Rosem, 1984) This is a set of 13 cards that were supposedly the "toned down" versions that Topps considered replacing the more controversial cards with.
-In the end, no revisions were issues and the entire Mars Attacks series was canceled.
-This set limited to 1,000 sets.
+Mars Attacks- The Unpublished Version (Rosem, 1984) This is a set of 13 cards that were the "toned down" versions that Topps considered replacing the more controversial cards with.
+In the end, no revisions were issues and the entire Mars Attacks series was discontinued.
+This set limited to 1,000 numbered sets.
+The backs are all the same.
 Retail: is usually around $50.

 Masters of Horror (Imagine, 1993) Three card set of black & white promos featuring Christopher Lee, Vincent Price, & Mike Mazurki.
 The regular series was never issued.
 (See backs.)
 Retail: $2 each.

 Mego Museum Monsters (Mego Museum, 2007) A subset of an ongoing series of promos showing various plastic action dolls put out by Mego in decades past.
-The Monsters were (2) Draculas, (2) Frankensteins, a mummy and a werewolf (numbers 66-71).
+The monsters in the subset were (2) Draculas, (2) Frankensteins, a mummy and a werewolf (numbers 66-71).
+The other characters in the series goes up to 90.
+(See back.)
+See also the detailed review and checklist.
+Retail: Made not to be sold, only traded.

 Men In Black (Inkworks, 1997) 90 card photo set based on the movie of the same name (starring Will Smith.)
 Lots of aliens, including giant bug monsters.
 Various chase too.
 Retail: $15

-Midnight Madness Unopened Box (Rosem 1990): A beautiful die-cut full color box that has pull tabs to make various graveyard characters move back and forth.
+Midnight Madness (Rosem 1990): This series came in a beautiful die-cut full color box that has pull tabs to make various graveyard characters move back and forth.
 It contains all eight packs which each contain a twelve card set of Midnight Madness monster stories.
+One of the few modern sets with a continuous story on the backs.
 Packs were also sold separately for $2 each.
 Only 1,000 of these boxes were made (each numbered).
 Retail: $15-$25 for the full box.

 Mini-bombs Trick Noise Maker Cards (M. Kapp, 1992) Six different color cards printed on the backs of novelty toy boxes.
 The cards are perforated and regular size.
 The backs are gray with text.
 The cards are #01: Attack of the Dinosaur, #02: Rat Fight, #03: Desert Destruction, #04: Bat Warfare, #05: Creatures from the Gorge, #06: Mutant Worms.
 Retail: Uncertain.